Los Angeles Wrongful Termination Lawyer

-When a written contract is used to establish employment, a breach leading to wrongful termination can occur if the contract contained provisions detailing the length of employment or setting a specific term for employment.
-If an employee is fired in violation of these terms, it may result in a successful wrongful termination claim.
+When a written contract is used to establish employment, a breach leading to wrongful termination can occur if the contract contains provisions detailing the length of employment or setting a specific term for employment.
+If an employee is fired in violation of these legal terms, it may result in a successful wrongful termination claim.

 Job Discrimination Required in Wrongful Termination Claims

-Beyond public policy violations of the employment at-will doctrine and breach of contract claims, a wrongful termination case could also arise from job discrimination.
-Federal and state law prohibits discrimination in employment based on certain protected categories, including race color, national origin, sex, age, religion and disability.
-These laws affect all areas of the employment process including termination.
+Beyond public policy violations of the employment-at-will doctrine and breach of contract claims, a wrongful termination case could also arise from job discrimination.
+Federal and state law prohibits discrimination in employment based on certain protected categories, including race, color, national origin, sex, age, religion, and disability.
+These laws affect all areas of the employment process, including termination.

 When Wrongful Termination Affects You…